Electr0d/NumberGenerator/README.md

 Parameters set and output are saved locally on your device.

-## Use case
+## Use Case

-There are many use cases for this program, this is one I use personally:

-When practicing textbook questions, I set the minimum value to 1, maximum value to the final question and frequency value to how many questions I want to do, then generate.
+There are many use cases for this program.
+I personally use this program when practicing textbook questions.
+I set the minimum value to 1, maximum value to the final question and frequency value to how many questions I want to do, then generate.
 I would highlight the question I am doing so that I keep track.
 When I am done, I highlight the next row.